Monash Aboriginal and Torres Strait Islander Framework (2019-2030)

 Reconciliation Action Plan

-The Monash Reconciliation Action Plan 2016-2018 was launched on Elders Day in October 2015 by the Vice-Chancellor, Professor Margaret Gardner, and Chair of the Indigenous Advisory Council, Professor Colin Bourke.
+The Monash Reconciliation Action Plan 2016-2018 was launched on Elders Day in October 2015 by the Vice-Chancellor, Professor Margaret Gardner, and former Chair of the Indigenous Advisory Council, Professor Colin Bourke.
 This is the second RAP for the University and is part of the overarching strategic framework for Indigenous matters at Monash.
 The RAP affirms our commitment to advancing the education and employment aspirations of Indigenous people.

 - Download the Reconciliation Action Plan 2016-18 (PDF, 7.74 MB)

 - Download the Reconciliation Action Plan 2013-14 (PDF, 0.97 MB)

 The Monash University Indigenous Advisory Council (IAC) is an advisory body to the University which makes recommendations to the Vice-Chancellor and to the University's Vice-Chancellor's Executive Committee (VCEC), and Major Initiatives Implementation and Oversight (MIIO).